Tetro48/GloomyHostile/README.md

 - Defeating the Ender Dragon (technically, entering The End) will return the world back to normal.
   - This functionality can be turned off, for the darkness to remain.

+You can optionally challenge yourself with World Challenge Level configuration.

 ## License

 The template that this project is built upon is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.